Microwave body warmer collection

 Quick guide to heating your microwave hot water bottle safely

-Replacing the scent of a microwaveable warmer
+Replacing the scent of a microwave wheat bag

 To keep warm, place the warmer close to or on you when in and around the house – for instance, when resting on the sofa.
 What’s more you can also carry it when you are going out on a cold day - for instance wrap a microwave neck warmer round your neck when you are out on a winter walk.